mysociety/theyworkforyou/INSTALL.md

     You need to preserve the directory structure which exists under pwdata, but you don't need to get *everything*.
-Most of the useful stuff is under scrapedxml.
-You'll also need the members directory in the parlparse folder, which is available from https://github.com/mysociety/parlparse .
+Most of the useful stuff is under `scrapedxml`.

+    You'll also need the members directory in the parlparse folder, which is available from https://github.com/mysociety/parlparse.

-    I recommend either using rsync or downloading the zip files containing all the data if you want it - for more information, see http://parser.theyworkforyou.com/ under "Getting the Data".
+    We recommend either using rsync or downloading the zip files containing all the data if you want it - for more information, see http://parser.theyworkforyou.com/ under "Getting the Data".

+    At a minimum, we'd recommend getting some recent debates; for example you could get everything in 2021 by grabbing `scrapedxml/debates/debates2021*`.

+    Each of the other directories has a similar structure, so you can take as much or as little as you need, perhaps some recent Written Answers from `scrapedxml/wrans/answers2021*` and some Lords debates from
+    `scrapedxml/lordspages/daylord2021*`.

+    We'd suggest that you place any data under `data/{pwdata,parlparse}/` as these are the locations assumed in the development environment.

 2. Now you have that data, you are ready to import it into your database.
 You do this using a script called `xml2db.pl` which is in the `scripts` subdir.

 3. Edit the config file (conf/general) to tell it where to look for this data using the variables `RAWDATA` and `PWMEMBERS`. `PWMEMBERS` should point to the `members` subdir which you fetched above.
+Note that this is already configured in the development environment.

-4. now import some data as follows:
+4. now import some data as follows (see [DOCKER.md](DOCKER.md) for examples of running this in the development environment):

-        $ ./xml2db.pl --wrans --debates --lords --all
+        $ ./xml2db.pl --wrans --debates --lordsdebates --all
         $ ./load-people

     That will process all written answers, debates and members.
 Running the script with no args gives usage.

+5. Build the Xapian index, which is in the `search/` subdirectory:

+       $ search/index.pl all

 **You should now have a working install of theyworkforyou.com**